DigiNode-Tools/DigiByte-DigiFacts-JSON/translation-guide.md

     }
 },

-I will be providing you with batches of digifacts like these to translate.
+I will be providing you with batches of DigiFacts like these to translate.
 Please translate them into the language I specify, giving the result as a json snippet in the format demonstrated above.
 Please confirm you have understood my request.

 ```

-Press Enter and it should hopefully confirm. it has understood.
+Press Enter and it should hopefully confirm it has understood your instructions.

 Now specify the language you are translating to.
 If you were tranlating to Swedish, you would enter:

 ```
 I want you to translate from English to Swedish.
 Are you ready to begin?
 ```

-Make sure that ChatGPT has understood your request, providing feedback where necessary.
+Make sure that ChatGPT has understood your request, providing further instructions if necessary.

 ### Step 5.
-Translate the DigiFacts in batches
+Translate the DigiFacts

 It is best to tranlate the DigiFacts in batches.
 For this example, I will do it in batches of three but in practice it should be able to cope with batches of 10 without any problem.